csurbhi/csurbhi.github.io/myblog/_posts/2023-12-08-Rumi-and-Ravindranath.markdown

 	that press upon my heart, and it is the golden touch

 	of his feet that makes my joy to shine.

+**Famous Quotes by the Great Rumi <3**

+“**Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it**.”
+We already have all the love we need inside of us, but we may have built up walls that prevent us from experiencing it fully.
+By removing these barriers, we can open ourselves up to more love in our lives.

+"**I have learned so much from God that I do not look for anything outside of myself.
+Everything is within me, the entire universe is inside me**".

+**When I Die by Rumi**

+	When I die
+	when my coffin
+	is being taken out
+	you must never think
+	i am missing this world

+	don't shed any tears
+	don't lament or
+	feel sorry
+	i'm not falling
+	into a monster's abyss

+	when you see
+	my corpse is being carried
+	don't cry for my leaving
+	i'm not leaving
+	i'm arriving at eternal love

+	when you leave me
+	in the grave
+	don't say goodbye
+	remember a grave is
+	only a curtain
+	for the paradise behind

+	you'll only see me
+	descending into a grave
+	now watch me rise
+	how can there be an end
+	when the sun sets or
+	the moon goes down

+	it looks like the end
+	it seems like a sunset
+	but in reality it is a dawn
+	when the grave locks you up
+	that is when your soul is freed

+	have you ever seen
+	a seed fallen to earth
+	not rise with a new life
+	why should you doubt the rise
+	of a seed named human

+	have you ever seen
+	a bucket lowered into a well
+	coming back empty
+	why lament for a soul
+	when it can come back
+	like Joseph from the well

+	when for the last time
+	you close your mouth
+	your words and soul
+	will belong to the world of
+	no place no time

+How lucky are we to read these great words that came from the minds of these blessed souls!!
+How many hearts they touch, how much love they spread, and how eternal they are.